Eric Sutton (defensive back, born 1998)

-Eric Sutton (born September 5, 1998) is a former professional gridiron football defensive back who played for the Toronto Argonauts of the Canadian Football League (CFL).
+Eric Sutton (born September 5, 1998) is a Canadian former professional football defensive back who played for the Toronto Argonauts of the Canadian Football League (CFL).

 Early life

 Sutton was born in Regina, Saskatchewan, when his father, Eric Sutton, was playing for the Saskatchewan Roughriders.
 He spent his childhood with his mother in Los Angeles and moved to Miami in middle school where he started playing football.
 He moved again to Dallas for grade 10 where the high level of coaching that he received led him to focus on professional football aspirations.

 College career

-SMU Mustangs

 Sutton first played college football for the SMU Mustangs from 2016 to 2019.
 He played in 37 games, starting in five of them, where he had 45 tackles while playing extensively on special teams.
 He was injured in 2019 which he was able to use as a redshirt season.

-Texas State Bobcats

 In 2020, Sutton transferred to Texas State University in order to play more at the nickelback position.
 However, he did not play in 2020 due to the COVID-19 pandemic.
 In 2021, his last season of college eligibility, he played in ten games for the Bobcats where he recorded 22 tackles.